-The major laboratory course for the Honors Specialization in Biochemistry and Honors Specialization modules combined with Biochemistry.
+The major laboratory course for the Honours Specialization in Biochemistry and Honours Specialization modules combined with Biochemistry.
 Lectures on laboratory safety, biosafety, use of animals in research, scientific integrity; an independent research project (topic and advisor chosen by consultation between student and faculty); scientific communication (two seminars and a written report).

 This laboratory course is intended for students interested in pursuing graduate-level research.
 Lectures on literature searches, data mining, and effective communication; an independent research project (topic and advisor chosen by consultation between student and faculty); scientific communication (introduction to topic, mid-year report, seminar).